vmware-archive/code-stream-cli/README.md

 ## Configuration

 The configuration file stores the targets (vRA servers and credentials) that the CLI will use.
 By default cs-cli will use `$HOME/.cs-cli.yaml` as the config file.
 You can override this using the `--config` flag.
+The configuration file should be secured using file-level permissions to protect your credentials.

 ```bash
 cs-cli --config /path/to/config.yaml get pipeline